BlogPSUs

 The rest of the CPSEs are regarded as Non-strategic CPSEs.

-What is the concept of MAHARATNA, NAVRATNA and MINI RATNA COMPANIES and what does it mean to be one of these companies
+What is the concept of MAHARATNA, NAVRATNA and MINI RATNA COMPANIES and what does it mean to be one of these companies?

-Maharatna companies
+Maharatna Companies

 The Maharatna is the highest status a company can get under this system.
 Hence, to qualify for the Maharatna status, the company has certain parameters to fulfill, and only after that, it can be awarded as a Maharatna company.